Throughout 2023 the Arts and Humanities Research Council (AHRC) will be implementing changes to our responsive mode funding opportunities.

 This transition is part of UKRI’s Simpler and Better Funding programme, which is creating a single, consistent user-centred Funding Service.

-‘Always open’ funding opportunities will have a more consistent set of application questions and assessment criteria across and within councils, as part of a harmonised responsive mode.
+‘Always open’ funding opportunities now have a more consistent set of application questions and assessment criteria across and within councils, as part of a harmonised responsive mode.
 This harmonisation will result in applicants having a new and simplified experience when writing and submitting proposals to UKRI’s funding opportunities.

 The introduction of a new grants system presents us with an opportunity to implement changes to funding opportunities at the same time as the transition.
 This will reduce the number of points at which change is applied and therefore make it easier for our research community to manage.